-You can choose how much life insurance you buy, subject to terms and conditions.
-You might want your policy to pay out the value of your mortgage, a specific lump sum for your dependants or provide enough to cover both.
+You can choose how much cover need, subject to terms and conditions.
+You might want your policy payout to cover the value of your outstanding mortgage or debts, or you might prefer a cash lump sum for your dependants.
+Of course, you could get enough to cover both.
 To help you get an idea of how much insurance you might need, take a look at our cover calculator.

 This will depend on how you set up the policy.
 In the event of your death, the payment will normally go to:

 - Your spouse/partner if you have a joint policy with them.